johncoronado/show-pi/README.md

   Enables a wifi hotspot for easy control and logon in the field.
 Timer and companion can be accessed without a full network/router deployment.

 - **Dual Screen Output**
   Use both HDMI ports for timer and image/video playback.
-Enables always on timer mode (HDMI-0) with playback out on black in standby for content.
-(HDMI-0)
+Enables always-on timer mode on HDMI-1 with playback on standby for content on HDMI-0.

 ## Features